san650/ember-cli-page-object/guides/components.md

 assert.equal(input.value, 'some value');
 ```

-In the assert statement above [`value`](./api/value) attribute queries a DOM element with a selector equal to `input[name="my-input"]`.
+In the assert statement above, the [`value`](./api/value) attribute queries a DOM element with the selector `input[name="my-input"]` and returns its DOM value property.

-You can also specify CSS selector by passing a `scope` as an attribute's argument:
+You can add further specificity by passing a selector as the attribute's argument:

 ```js
 import { create, text } from 'ember-cli-page-object';